79 Slovenian

 [under construction!]

-Slovenian (or Slovene) is Kajkavian on steroids, or Kajkavian is simplified Slovenian — it's hard to tell.
+Slovenian (or Slovene) is a kind of Kajkavian on steroids, or Kajkavian is simplified Slovenian — it's hard to tell.
 Luckily, an international border separates them conveniently, so it' easy to tell them apart...

 Slovenian has many dialects, some of them spoken in Croatia (in Gorski kotar region, where they are called Kajkavian, but are actually much closer to Slovenian) and a standard language — that almost nobody speaks at home.

-The "Final L rule" works, but the result is not o as in Štokavian dialects, but the sound /w/ (like in English "wind, water") but it's still spelled l.
+The 'Final L rule' works, but the result is not o as in Štokavian dialects, but the sound /w/ (like in English "wind", "water"); however the spelling l is retained even if it's really pronounced differently!
 Likewise, initial u- and v before other consonant (e.g. vnuk) is actually pronounced /w/ as well.

 As in Kajkavian, there is only one č (no ć), and no đ.
 However, there are some Slovenian dialects that have ć.